SECtim/draft-wuertele-oauth-security-topics-update/draft-wuertele-oauth-security-topics-update.md

 ### Discussion {#FixationDiscussion}

 In traditional OAuth deployments for web applications, where a single origin (the client) and a single user-agent (the web browser) are involved, the session fixation vulnerability can be viewed as a failure to validate the binding of `state` to the user-agent session ({{Section 4.7.1 of !RFC9700}}), or as a failed attempt to retrofit the concept of an authorization session (ID) into OAuth.
-In such cases, the user-agent session is accessible to the client's redirection endpoint for validation, because they share the same origin (per the same-origin policy {{?RFC6454}}) or, more generally, the same domain (per the cookie standard {{?RFC6265}}).
+In such cases, the user's session is accessible to the client's redirection endpoint for validation, because they share the same origin (per the same-origin policy {{?RFC6454}}) or, more generally, the same registrable domain (per the cookie standard {{RFC6265bis}}, subsumed under origin for brevity of presentation).

-In more complex OAuth deployments, the pattern of relying on a URL-fixated authorization session, rather than the original session at the user-agent, often stems from the user-agent session not being available to the client at the redirection endpoint:
+In more complex OAuth deployments, the pattern of relying on a URL-fixated authorization session, rather than the original user session at the user-agent, often stems from the user's session not being available to the client at the redirection endpoint.
+For instance,

-* In Cross-origin OAuth deployments, the redirection endpoint is hosted at a different origin from where the client application's user-agent session exists.
+* In Cross-origin OAuth deployments, the redirection endpoint is hosted at a different origin from where the client application's user session exists.
-* In Cross-user-agent OAuth deployments, native app clients that store tokens at their backend and follow {{!RFC8252}} to perform OAuth in an external user-agent (e.g., a browser) do not have access to the session of the original user-agent (i.e., the native app), when the authorization code is submitted at the redirection endpoint hosted by the native app's backend.
+* In Cross-user-agent OAuth deployments, native apps follow {{!RFC8252}} to perform OAuth in an external user-agent (e.g., a browser).
+However, if the OAuth tokens are handled by the native app's backend (i.e., a server-side component acting as a confidential OAuth client), the client does not have access to the session of the original user-agent (i.e., the native app) when the authorization code is submitted to the redirection endpoint via the external user-agent.
-* In OAuth deployments where the application's user session and its OAuth client are handled by separate services of the same party (e.g., in a microservice architecture) or by different parties (e.g., in the business model of "OAuth-as-a-Service"), the client's redirection endpoint may be unable to interpret the application's user-agent session.
+* In OAuth deployments where the application's user session and its OAuth client are managed by distinct entities with separate responsibilities, the client's redirection endpoint may be unable to interpret the application's user session.
+This could occur, for example, when they are managed by separate services of the same party (e.g., in a microservice architecture) or managed by different parties (e.g., under the business model of "OAuth-as-a-Service").

 Session fixation attacks in these complex deployments have been observed in practice.
 Refer to {{research.cuhk2}} and {{research.cuhk3}} for details.